|

 intelligence directs Holmes's attention towards

 Russia and Rasputin.
-Sebastian attends the Kaiser's
+Sebastian attends the

-birthday celebration at the German Embassy in
+Kaiser's birthday celebration at the German

-Washington where he re-encounters the princess.
+Embassy in Washington where he re-encounters the

-After a meeting involving a mysterious shipment to
+princess.
+After a meeting involving a mysterious

-Germany Sebastian is attacked in the street.
+shipment to Germany Sebastian is attacked in the

-The Senator is found dead and Sebastian
+The Senator is found dead and

-invests in new weapons of his own, while
+Sebastian invests in new weapons of his own, while

 underwriting the shipment of arms to Germany - a

-shipment which is destroyed before even leaving the
+shipment which is destroyed before even leaving

-and infiltrate himself further into the smuggling
+O'Hanlon, and infiltrate himself further into the

-syndicate, putting his own life further at risk.
+smuggling syndicate, putting his own life further

 NOTE: The Captain of the Lusitania

 is named Geoffrey Dow.
-The actual Captain of the
+The actual Captain of

-ship from 1913 to 1915 was Daniel Dow.
+the ship from 1913 to 1915 was Daniel Dow.

 |